 There six main types of stock that you can find in any e-commerce website or online store.
 The usage of a specific stock depends on what you are selling and the type of your store.
 All of them have a unique SKU (stock-keeping unit).
 The types have different selling rates, and you can use some of them to increase your online store’s sales.

 The simple product is sold only in one variation, and there are no options to choose between.
 It is the most popular type of stock on the online stores.
 It has a fixed size, weight, color, etc.

 Type #2 – Configurable Product

-The Configurable Product is a combination of simple stock.
-It has variations such as color, size, weight, etc. You can choose between the various options that the configurable product provides.
-It is also a trendy type of product in online stores.
+The Configurable stock is a combination of simple stocks.
+It has variations such as color, size, weight, etc. You can choose between the various options that the configurable goods provide.
+It is also a trendy type of stock in online stores.
 Most often, the configurable stock is the cloths.

 Type #3 – Virtual Product

 This type of product is not a physical item.
 It can’t be shipped or delivered.
 The Virtual product can be a service, software, subscription, etc., and it can be purchased online but not received as a good.

 The grouped stock, as you can clue from its name, is nothing more a simple or a virtual attribute value, but both share the same characteristics.
 Most of the types are the same but different colors.
 Grouped stocks can increase your sales.